 Mumeemagic is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 There is an old-fashioned image of what a baby monitor should do.
 Parents leave their little portable devices out on the counter or by their laptops as they work and wait until they hear a cry.
 This will either prompt them to check the footage on the camera feed or simply check on the child.
-But, what if you are hard of hearing or completely deaf and can’t hear the cries through the device?
+But, what if you are hard of hearing or completely deaf and can’t hear the baby cries through the device?
 What can deaf parents do instead?

 Thankfully, modern technology has made it even easier to create a wider range of devices with various features and alerts.
 This diversity means that there are some helpful baby monitors for parents that are deaf.
 You just need to be sure that the features are suitable for your needs.